 HERE ARE SOME WAYS YOU CAN GET INVOLVED IN OUR PARISH.
 IS THERE A MINISTRY YOU WERE INVOLVED IN ELSEWHERE THAT ISN'T LISTED?
 CONTACT OUR PASTOR AND LET HIM KNOW IF YOU ARE INTERESTED IN STARTING SOMETHING NEW AT SAINT MARY.

-Please note: During the health crisis, some activities are taking place through video conferencing; others have been suspended indefinitely.
+Please note: During the health crisis, some activities are taking place through video conferencing; others have been suspended.
 For the most part, we have kept the descriptions as they were before the pandemic so that people can know how the ministries are normally.
+The pandemic is not over, but as things hopefully improve we look forward to returning to in-person meetings following safety guidelines as needed (such as non-vaccinated people continuing to wear masks and practice social distancing).
 Please contact the parish office or the person specified if you are interested in a ministry.

 Addiction Recovery Ministry

 (Currently suspended; please call local groups for meeting information.)
 Alcoholics Anonymous and Narcotics Anonymous groups meet regularly at St. Mary's lower church and provide individuals with a community of recovery and support.
 AA Thursdays at 7 pm; NA Fridays at 7:30 pm; Women's NA Wednesdays 6:30 pm.

 Boys and girls from grade 3 and above assist the priest at Mass and other liturgical rites.